Galapagos is an old Spanish word for tortoise. The archipelago is composed of more than 120 islands and it’s located 1000 km from the mainland.

 - enjoy one of the best sea food in the world

-- do not touch the animals, don’t try to catch them
+- touch the animals, don’t try to catch them

-- do not pick up any fruits or flowers – it’s a wild area and some them are highly dangerous to your health
+- pick up any fruits or flowers – it’s a wild area and some them are highly dangerous to your health

-- do not fee the animals, it can destroy animals natural breading habits
+- fee the animals, it can destroy animals natural breading habits

-- do not swim in open sea, the currents can be incredibly strong
+- swim in open sea, the currents can be incredibly strong